bitterjug/devjournal-crypto/devjournal.markdown

 come from the correct collections, other wise, for example, we end up listening to add/reset evcents on a collection attahed  to `/api/indicators` and when one of those is added, how do we know which list to re-render?

+## 2014-02-27 10:21 Thursday

+Made template-list use a collection instead of a model.
+This avoids the problem of finding a generic way to tell the template which attribute of the model contains the list we're interested in iterating.